patricksongzy/neural-net/README.md

 # neural-net
 A neural network implementation in Java.
 This implementation passes the current tests that have been implemented.
+Please note: There is currently no versioning system for this project at the moment.
+Although the pom.xml file displays a version for the project, it is not updated.
 ## Project
 This project includes:
 * Convolutional, Feed-Forward, Down-Sampling/Pooling, Dropout and GRU layers.